nicklan/tglgrid/README.md

 the currently active column and send a column number to the right input to select the active column.

+Cells can also be toggled and/or turned on/off by sending messages:
+"tgl col row", "on col row", or "off col row".

 Right now this has only been tested on linux.
 I would appreciate any reports about success and/or failure of running this in other environments.